23 Jan

 Conclusion

 Whether you lean toward the jagged grit of the early years or the cinematic elegance of their recent work, one thing is certain: the "long drought" is nearly over.
-As we look ahead to the 20th anniversary of the album that started it all, and keep a watchful eye on those November studio rumours and 'War Child' whispers, it feels as though the Sheffield quartet is preparing to shift the tectonic plates of the music world once again.
+As we look ahead to the 20th anniversary of the album that started it all, anticipation is building thanks to persistent November studio rumours, recent social media speculation, and whispers from industry insiders suggest the band may be heading back into the studio before the year's end.
+Additionally, the mention of 'War Child' hints that the Arctic Monkeys could be contributing a new track or special recording to the War Child charity's upcoming anniversary project, which only adds to fans' excitement.
+With all these signals, it feels as though the Sheffield quartet is preparing to shift the tectonic plates of the music world once again.

 Thank you ever so much for reading